 On January 27, 2020, Governor Ron DeSantis announced a multiyear, $5 million grant from The Marcus Foundation to support civics education through speech and debate programs with the creation of the Florida Civics and Debate Initiative (FCDI).

 The mission of the FCDI is to create access and opportunities for all students to have the best civics education including curriculum, debate programs, and high-quality teachers that are catalysts for students becoming great citizens who can preserve our constitutional republic for future generations.

-Within the seven regions in the map above, the FCDI will expand programs into 30 new districts in the first year with the intent to implement in all school districts by 2023.
+Within the seven regions in the map above, the FCDI will expand programs into 60 new schools in the first year with the intent to implement in all school districts by 2023.
 This will increase access for all students to participate in speech and debate programs, regardless of school district, socioeconomic status, or background.

 The FCDI will develop and host the first of its kind National Civics and Debate Competition (NCDC), which will allow a broader range of students to explore, understand, and express important constitutional, legal, and societal issues.

 Professional Development opportunities will be provided to teachers and debate coaches throughout the year to provide educators with techniques and best practices for teaching civics, speech, and debate.

 Complete this form to receive Florida Civics and Debate Initiative updates or submit FCDI related questions.